-Flash forward to a few weeks ago, when we were able to spend the weekend in a cabin in the Lake Wenatchee area of Washington State.
-I decided to bring a small electronic music setup with me, in order to work on some tunes.
+Flash forward to a few weeks ago, when we spent the weekend in a cabin in the Lake Wenatchee area of Washington State.
+I decided to bring a small electronic music setup with me, to work on some tunes.
 I left my Intellijel Palette 101 at home, as I wanted to have something lighter weight.
 My setup for the trip:

 - M1 MacBook Air